Travel

 DESIGNATED KID AREA

-A few years ago, my genius mother-in-law realized we needed a designated “kid zone”.
+A few years ago, my mother-in-law realized we needed a designated “kid zone”.
 So each year they set up one of these large screen houses, throw down some tarps, and set up chairs so the parents can relax and visit while the kids play in the dirt, do crafts, braid hair, etc. It’s seriously been revolutionary.

 HAMMOCK ZONE